quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 prohibited from being re-utilized).
 The ones listed here are the ones expected to be useful for correct 0-RTT usage.

+Parameters restored from a previous connection during 0-RTT that an implementation does not recognize MAY be stored in `unknown_parameters`.

 ~~~ cddl
 QUICParametersRestored = {
     ? disable_active_migration: bool